 Install consists of Uncrate & Set, and Hookup.
 Usually, Uncrate & Set is best when provided by the site contractor who is familiar with your project.
 Any electrician or plumber who is certified to hook up a gas line may provide Hookup for your range.

-You may also fix small issues yourself, with help from our videos: http://www.frenchranges.com/technical-support/how-to-videos/ or by calling our service department with questions: 888-222-2930.
+You may also fix small issues yourself, with help from our how-to videos or by calling our service department with questions: 888-222-2930.

-The service warranty supports the original user and guarantees that their range is free of manufacturing defects in materials and workmanship for a period of 2 years from the date of installation, not to exceed a period of 3 years from the date of shipments from the factory.
+The service warranty supports the original user and guarantees that their range is free of manufacturing defects in materials and workmanship for a period of 3 years from the factory shipment date.
 Liability shall be limited to replacement of defective parts and corresponding labor required within the warranty period.

 Lacanche ranges are handmade to your specifications by Burgundian artisans.
 This unique, old-world manufacturing practice distinguishes Lacanche from other mass produced units.
 Because each stove is custom built beginning upon order, a 40% deposit is required at the time the order is placed.